Last Updated on February 24, 2022 by Millie

 Finally, you can also track your weight on Fitbit as well.
 When you weigh yourself you can add your weight manually or you can sync your weight with a Fitbit or compatible scale.

-And you guessed it, there are badges you get, in increments of 5 pounds, when you lose weight.
-Again a little thing, but it feels so great to be acknowledged for all your hard work, even by Fitbit.
+And you guessed it, there are badges you get, in increments of 5 pounds when you lose weight.
+Again a little thing, but it feels so great to be acknowledged for all your hard work.

 Obviously knowing your current weight, how much you have lost, and even how much you still have to lose all in one place is helpful and why I really love using my Fitbit as an integral part of my weight loss journey.

 Losing weight is hard and it does help to have some support and inspiration from others.
-Another advantage of Fitbit is there are Fitbit communities that can help, support, and inspire you.
+Another advantage of Fitbit is there are communities for Fitbit users that can help, support, and inspire you.
 I belong to three weight loss groups on Fitbit and I am most impressed when I see group members’ progress photos or before and after pics.
 They sure keep me motivated!

 They are many other groups you can join including, walking, cycling, healthy eating, and yoga.
 You can also participate in challenges with other Fitbit members.
-I know many people who love the challenge and friendly competition to see who will get the most steps in a day, the workweek or weekend.
-A fun way to help you get fit and maintain your fitness level.
+I know many people who love the challenge and friendly competition to see who will get the most steps in a day, the workweek or the weekend.
+A fun way to help you get fit and maintain your fitness and health goals.

 You can post your badges and accomplishments to these groups and I have found people to be super supportive.
 And of course, you can ask for advice, rant, or simply say hello and make new friends.

-As you can see Fitbit has many features to help you lose weight and that is why I think it is one of the best tools for weight loss.
-And I can honestly say that it has helped me lose 80 pounds (and counting).
-It is so easy and convenient to use your Fitbit for particularly everything that matters when it comes to weight loss.
+Can Fitbit help you lose weight?
+Yes!
+Fitbit is an amazing tool for weight loss!
+As you can see Fitbit has many features to help you not only lose weight but maintain and that is why I think you should add it to your weight loss kit.
+And I can honestly say that it has helped me lose 80 pounds in 8 months.
+The bottom line is that it is so easy and convenient to use your Fitbit for particularly everything that matters when it comes to weight loss.
 Diet.
 Exercise.
 Water.
 Weight.
 Sleep.
 Support.
 It’s all there right on your wrist and on your cell phone.
 It’s working for me and hopefully, it will work for you too.

 Have you had any success with using your Fitbit or a similar product for weight loss?